Chart Color Schemes

 Population growth drivers in Casey are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Casey's population is around 6,667 as of Nov 2025.
-This reflects an increase of 196 people since the 2021 Census, which reported a population of 6,471 people.
-The change is inferred from the estimated resident population of 6,636 from the ABS as of June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,544 persons per square kilometer.
-Over the past decade, Casey has demonstrated resilient growth patterns with a compound annual growth rate of 4.3%, outpacing the SA3 area.
-Population growth for the area was primarily driven by natural growth that contributed approximately 63.7% of overall population gains during recent periods.
+Casey's population is approximately 6,667 as of February 2026.
+This figure represents a growth of 196 individuals, an increase of 3.0%, since the 2021 Census which reported a population of 6,471 people.
+The change is inferred from the estimated resident population of 6,636 as of June 2024 and an additional 15 validated new addresses since the Census date.
+This results in a population density ratio of 2,544 persons per square kilometer, placing Casey in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Casey has shown resilient growth patterns with a compound annual growth rate of 4.3%, outperforming the SA3 area.
+Natural growth contributed approximately 63.7% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Based on the latest annual ERP population numbers, Casey is expected to grow by 701 persons to 2041, reflecting a gain of 10.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, using 2022 as a base, are adopted.
+Future population trends suggest an increase just below the median of statistical areas across the nation, with Casey expected to grow by 701 persons to reach approximately 7,368 individuals by 2041 based on the latest annual ERP population numbers, reflecting a gain of 10.1% in total over the 17 years.

 Frequently Asked Questions - Population